-- 4. All syndicate members will be expected to help further the Authority's goals of including HUB, MBE, and WBE firms in all facets of the financing.
-All firms are expected to participate fully throughout the financing process. - 5.
-All syndicate members will be expected to make themselves available to participate, when requested, in various aspects of the financing (e.g., meetings, document review, conference calls, post-sale reporting, etc.). - 6.
-All syndicate members will be expected to perform assigned duties, as more fully outlined in Appendix A. - 7.
-The book-running senior manager and all syndicate and selling group members are strongly encouraged to use an industry accepted electronic order system to place orders.
-The book-running senior manager will be expected to provide the Authority, Pricing Committee members and financial advisors reasonable access to an on-line platform to view orders on a real-time basis during the pricing, at no cost to the Authority. - C. Municipal Securities Rulemaking Board (MSRB) Rules: MSRB rules shall be followed at all times in the underwriting of the bonds. - 1.
-In accordance with MSRB Rule G-11, the priority of orders for bonds for purposes of allocation must be established and disclosed in writing to the syndicate prior to the first offer of any bonds. - 2.
-In placing an order with the book-running senior manager, all syndicate members shall state whether it is a group order, net designated order, member order or any other appropriate designation.
+- 3. The Authority is committed to making a good faith effort to achieve its HUB participation goals in each negotiated underwriting.
+If the Authority determines that there is not a sufficient number of qualified HUB firms available to meet this goal for a particular underwriting, the Authority may include DBE firms in the Syndicate to demonstrate a good faith effort to achieve this goal.
+The inclusion of DBE firms in a Syndicate is not intended to be a substitute for inclusion of HUB firms. - 4.
+The book-running senior manager will give the orders of Syndicate members no less attention than it would give to its own priority orders and make a bona fide effort to fill those orders, giving due consideration for each Syndicate member's liability and the priority provisions, unless the effect would be to produce an outcome that is in the overall best interest of the State of Texas. - 5.
+All Syndicate members will be expected to help further the Authority's goals of including HUB and DBE firms in all facets of the financing.
+All firms are expected to participate fully throughout the financing process. - 6.
+All Syndicate members will be expected to make themselves available to participate, when requested, in various aspects of the financing (e.g., meetings, document review, conference calls, post-sale reporting, etc.). - 7.
+The book-running senior manager and all Syndicate and selling group members shall use an industry accepted electronic order system to place orders.
+The book-running senior manager will be expected to provide the Authority, Pricing Committee members and financial advisors reasonable access to an on-line platform to view orders on a real-time basis during the pricing. - C. Municipal Securities Rulemaking Board (MSRB) Rules: MSRB rules shall be followed at all times in the underwriting of the bonds. - 1.
+In accordance with MSRB Rule G-11, the priority of orders for bonds for purposes of allocation must be established and disclosed in writing to the Syndicate prior to the first offer of any bonds. - 2.
+In placing an order with the book-running senior manager, all Syndicate members shall state whether it is a group net order, net designated order, member order or any other appropriate designation.
 Any change in the designation of order type after order placement must be communicated to the book-running senior manager during the order period. - 3.
-Any bonds sold by the syndicate must be at the then applicable respective public offering prices.
-Each member of the syndicate agrees to make a bona fide public offering of all bonds allocated to it at the respective public offering prices.
-Syndicate members may reallot the concessions agreed upon by the syndicate at a syndicate meeting or any part thereof on sales to: (a) dealers who are members of the National Association of Securities Dealers, Inc. (NASD); or (b) dealer banks or divisions or departments of banks.
-This provision applies until the book-running senior manager releases syndicate restrictions.
-Under no circumstance will any syndicate member re-allocate any portion of the takedown to any non syndicate account, broker dealer or dealer bank in the form of a concession unless the concession is stated on the pricing wire.)
+Any bonds sold by the Syndicate must be at the then applicable respective public offering prices.
+Each member of the Syndicate agrees to make a bona fide public offering of all bonds allocated to it at the respective public offering prices.
+Syndicate members may reallot the concessions agreed upon by the Syndicate at a Syndicate meeting or any part thereof on sales to: (a) dealers who are members of the National Association of Securities Dealers, Inc. (NASD); or (b) dealer banks or divisions or departments of banks.
+This provision applies until the book-running senior manager releases Syndicate restrictions.
+Under no circumstance will any Syndicate member re-allocate any portion of the takedown to any non-syndicate account, broker dealer or dealer bank in the form of a concession unless the concession is stated on the pricing wire.